How Much Compensation Can I Claim For A Serious Injury?

 These are some of the most logical actions that a person can take following an accident that results in a serious injury.
-We cannot stress enough that preparation is important in these cases.
+We cannot stress enough that preparation is essential in these cases.
 The combination of what will likely be a very high compensation claim, alongside the victims own fragmented recollection of the incident, means that preparation is the key to success.
-Help us to help you, by preparing in the best way you can for making your claim.

-Work related accidents are common.
-And in the case of some jobs or tasks, exposure to the risk of serious injury is quite high.
-A person who is working in a warehouse, or spends a large portion of their day lifting heavy items, is at a high risk of serious back injury for example.
+Work-related accidents are common.
+And in the case of some jobs or tasks, exposure to serious injury risk is relatively high.
+A person working in a warehouse, or spends a large portion of their day lifting heavy items, is at an increased risk of a serious back injury.
 And in some cases, such as that of certain types of professional athletes, health issues such as a serious knee injury are an expected by-product of their profession at some stage in their career.

-So, it is important to understand that in almost every situation, no matter how the accident occurred, there will be a viable reason to sue the employer for damages for a work-related serious injury.
+So, it is essential to understand that in almost every situation, no matter how the accident occurred, there will be a viable reason to sue the employer for damages for a severe work-related injury.
 Many reasons exist as to the reason why an employer will be liable in a serious accident case, and these can include: